By John C. Harris

 A number of strenuous (and expensive) attempts to get polished videography of the boat going through its paces were foiled by bad weather.
 Even the best photography isn't especially stirring, as the boat makes almost no wake at 12 knots.
 The way it works on the internet, the relative paucity of good action videos on YouTube will be interpreted as the boat not having lived up to its promise.

 The reality is that A) CLC is a small company and the amount of time and energy for side projects like Madness is absolutely finite, and B) I got distracted.
 How?
 A few days after the boat's first sail, my beautiful daughter was born.
 Screech!
 Full stop, and a reordering of priorities.
 Weekends that might have been devoted to sailing have gone instead to enjoying the company of the world's cutest little girl.
 When she's a little older, we'll get back to sailing as a family.

 Madness #1 is back at CLC and has just enjoyed a thorough refresher from keel to truck.
-The boat is for sale in nearly-new condition for $30,000, which amounts to about $6.25/hour for the labor to build it, plus about $20,000 in high-end materials and rigging.
+The boat is for sale, and currently under contract (January 2015).
 A boat in which 10 knots feels slow, and will top 20 knots, and would be happy island-hopping in the Bahamas, for about the cost of an entry-level BMW, is a good deal.
 Drop me a line if you're interested.

 What's next?
 I doubt this is CLC's last big boat project.
 But for now we're focused on smaller, lighter boats.
 The new Outrigger Junior is a follow-on to the Madness project, but with much broader appeal.
 I could have built 30 of those for the same amount of time and money absorbed by Madness, but I really love everything about the big proa.
 It's a boat that leaves me lingering, just taking in the curves, and savoring the memory of its effortless speed.